premchandsandra-sudo/Hand-Gesture-Recognition/README.md

 # Hand Gesture Recognition (HGR)

 A real-time Hand Gesture Recognition system built using **Python, OpenCV, and MediaPipe**.
+This project is build with my team members and presented in our college.

 The program detects hand landmarks through the webcam and classifies gestures such as:

 - ✊ Fist